 "We have a Mandy question," Billy said, after the boys had climbed up to the table.
 "We've been looking at this piece of paper with this magnifying glass to see if I can see the atoms, but I'm not sure what I'm looking at.
 The paper does look different with the magnifying glass, but it's sort of all one thing, not a lot of little tiny things.
 We're not sure if we're seeing the atoms or not."

-"Well," Mandy began, "that's because you can't see atoms with a magnifying glass, or even with a regular microscope, which lets you see things that are much tinier than with a magnifying glass."
-She pulled the ear buds away from her ears and moved her glasses to the top of her head.
+"Well," Mandy began, "that's because you can't see atoms with a magnifying glass, or even with a regular microscope (MY-kro-skope), which lets you see things that are much tinier than with a magnifying glass.
+A regular microscope can sit on a table when you use it."

 "Those microscopes are really very special, too," Mandy pointed out, "so they're much too expensive and much too big for someone to have in their house!"